I18N File Translation

 Source Language: en-US (English, United States)

 The code of the source language.
-Example: en, en-US, fil, zh-Hans-CN.
+Example: fr, fr-FR, fil, zh-Hans-CN.
+Type to search.

 Translate only new strings:

-Indicates whether to translate only new strings or rewrite existing strings in the target files.
+Indicates whether to translate only new and changed strings.

 Generate plural forms: